hlorus/CAD_Sketcher/docs/content/integration.md

-The geometry that is used in the addon isn't native blender geometry, that means blender doesn't know anything about it and native tools cannot work with it.
+The geometry that is used in the extension isn't native blender geometry, that means blender doesn't know anything about it and native tools cannot work with it.
 So in order to further process drawn shapes they have to be converted to a native type first.